Seahawks injury report: Duane Brown leaves loss vs. Saints with arm injury; Ziggy Ansah ‘feels good’

 First-round pick L.J.
 Collier inactive

 In what was the only real surprise on the team’s inactive list, defensive end L.J.
-Collier, the team’s first-round, was a healthy scratch.
+Collier, the team’s first-round draft choice, was a healthy scratch.

-Collier played 16 snaps against the Steelers last week and was not injured heading into Sunday’s game.
+Collier played 16 snaps against the Steelers last week and was not injured heading into the game Sunday.

 But with the likes of Poona Ford and Ziggy Ansah healthy, Seattle had a full complement of defensive linemen.
 And to make the numbers work Seattle decided to have Collier inactive.